Aromatherapy A-Z: Headaches

 Poor digestion – constipation.
 If your body's “waste removal process” is not operating efficiently toxins can be reabsorbed which can cause lethargy, headaches, wind, piles and various other problems.
 Try Peppermint Tea, plenty of water, and eat liquorice and prunes as a daily snack.

 Regular aromatherapy massage with abdominal massage rotating clockwise around the tummy mimics the peristaltic action of the gut.
 Oils to aid digestion include Sweet Orange, Rosemary and Peppermint.
-Try 30ml base oil with 3 drops Rosemary, 5 Orange, 1 Ginger.
+Try 30ml carrier oil with 3 drops Rosemary, 5 Orange, 1 Ginger.
 If digestion is inflamed substitute the Ginger for Peppermint and the Rosemary for Roman Chamomile or Lavender.

 Liver Congestion –high alcohol intake, high fat and sugar intake from a diet low in fresh produce and high in refined foods, and unresolved emotion especially anger can cause what they call “liver stagnation” in Chinese medicine.
 This can cause a variety of issues, including high cholesterol, and headaches can be one of the side-effects.
 Various oils can act as liver tonic and aid the detoxification process.
 Grapefruit is particularly recommended as a liver tonic, and Juniper, Fennel and Cypress are all excellent to help aid a detox process.
 Use in massage regularly – try 30ml base oil with 6 drops Grapefruit, 4 Juniper, and 3 Fennel.